Updated on May 25, 2023

 How to Remove a Raccoon (Safely)

 When trapping a raccoon, it’s important that you follow some safety procedures.
-Pick a live trap designed specifically for raccoons or for gophers and similar-sized animals.
+Pick a live cage trap designed specifically for raccoons or gophers and similar-sized animals.
 We prefer this one but Havahart also makes good traps at a slightly higher price.

 Use thick leather work gloves and thick, long-sleeved clothing when attempting to handle an occupied trap.
 Never put your face near the trap or allow children or pets near it.